 Introduction zoonoses

-We have several HACCP tables.
+We have several HACCP risk tables.
 Below you can see the HACCP variation table that we have composed concerning the subject: Zoonoses .
 As this table is very extensive, we recommend using the download below to view the table properly.

 What are zoonoses?